 After weeks of political uncertainty 81-year-old veteran socialist Sandro Pertini was sworn-in as President of Italy on Sunday (9 July).

-After weeks of political uncertainty 81-year-old veteran socialist Sandro Pertini was sworn-in as President of Italy on Sunday (9 July).
+Background: After weeks of political uncertainty 81-year-old veteran socialist Sandro Pertini was sworn-in as President of Italy on Sunday (9 July).
 He succeeds Giovanne Leone who resigned last month following allegations of financial corruption.

 SYNOPSIS: Rome was bedecked with flags and a massive security operation was mounted at the Italian parliament in preparation for the swearing-in.